Boscabel, Western Australia

-Boscabel is a town in the Great Southern region of Western Australia located not far from Kojonup.
+Boscabel is a town and locality in the Shire of Kojonup, Great Southern region of Western Australia, located north of Kojonup.
+The Albany Highway passes through the locality, but not the townsite, from north to south.

+Boscabel and the Shire of Kojonup are located on the traditional land of the Kaniyang people of the Noongar nation.

 The town was gazetted in 1913, following a suggestion to do so by the local progress association in 1912.

 It is believed that the town is named after Boscobel House in Shropshire.

+Boscabel Hall is on the shire's heritage list and dates back to 1917.
+The timber building was officially opened by the Premier of Western Australia, James Mitchell, in July 1919.
+It was used as a school, for church services and social gatherings and is still in use today.